Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Important Considerations

 If vehicles will be kept at different residences, separate policies are more practical than simply removing one person.
 Insurance companies require policies to reflect where vehicles are primarily garaged, making individual policies necessary in most post-divorce situations.
 Understanding how marriage affects car insurance helps you make the right decision when splitting policies.
+You may also want to explore having multiple policies in the same household during the transition period.

 Coverage Gap Warning